The Footage Is Clear. They Came Back Anyway.

 Hollywood, daytime, a non-residential construction corridor, still targeted during the gap between crew departure and morning return.
 Both incidents, same pattern: cameras operational, operator watching, warnings issued.
 Neither became a loss.

 A construction site on Sunset Boulevard in Los Angeles logged 37 separate ValleyGuard responses in a five-month period.
-Four individuals were detected on a January afternoon; audio deterrents were issued and authorities contacted.
+Four individuals were detected on a January afternoon; audio deterrents were issued, and authorities were contacted.
 Active corridors attract repeat attempts.
 What changed each time was the outcome.

-See documented ValleyGuard interventions at active Los Angeles construction sites at ValleyGuard catches on camera.
+See documented ValleyGuard interventions at active Los Angeles construction sites in ValleyGuard catches on camera.

 No Plan.
 Just Footage.

 Motion-triggered phone alerts look like a solution.
-In practice, a contractor gets an alert at 2:00 AM, checks the thumbnail, sees movement, and can't tell if it's a person, a tarp in the wind, or a stray animal.
+In practice, a contractor gets an alert at 2:00 AM, checks the thumbnail, and can't tell whether it's a person, a tarp in the wind, or a stray animal.
 By the time they confirm it's real, the crew is gone.

 What "Passive" Means to a Professional Theft Crew

 This is why the first incident at a construction site is rarely the last.
-The scout trip confirmed the site is safe to work.
-And "safe" in this context means no one will intervene while they load a truck.
+The scout trip confirmed that the site is safe to work on. "nd ""afe" in this context means no one will intervene while they load a truck.

 Why Security Guards Have the Same Structural Problem

 Patrol patterns are predictable.
 One full perimeter circuit takes approximately the same time every pass.
-Crews time their entry for the guard's back position.
+Crews time their entry for guards' back positions.

 For more on how remote monitoring compares structurally to guard coverage, see how ValleyGuard stops construction theft in real time.